The Strange Intimacy of Reading

 And perhaps this is why certain books remain with us for years.

 Long after the book is closed, fragments of the conversation continue in the background of the mind.
-A line returns during an ordinary afternoon.
-A question appears in an unexpected moment.
 A perspective learned from another mind becomes part of the way we now see the world.

 The writer may be long gone.